Charlie Is No Darling

-The British state tells Mr Windsor that he is a "prince".
-He takes it at its word and lives like one.
+The British state told Mr Windsor that he was a "prince".
+He took it at its word and lived like one.

-The British state gives Mr Windsor £20m a year in spending money.
-He spends it and does not bother to say Thank you.
+The British state gave Mr Windsor £20m a year in spending money.
+He spent it and did not bother to say Thank you.

-He plays the British people for fools and they bow their heads to him
+He played the British people for fools and they bowed their heads to him

 This lie was supported by his one-time private sectetary Michael Peat.
 He told a journalist that "Charles does not enjoy a champagne and caviar lifestyle."
 He claimed that Windsor had only one car and did not own his own home.
 In fact Windsor had at least six cars at his disposal and as many homes.
 Taxpayers spent almost £6m refurbishing one of these homes for Windsor in 2003.

 Charlie Windsor is probably the most pampered, petulant and self-pitying member of his family.